Thesis

 Founding Story

 ZZT and Unreal Engine were the foundational pillars of Epic Games.
 In both cases, Sweeney developed the game engine first and then used the engine to produce a game.
-In recent decades, Unreal Engine was used to create the popular game Fortnite, and many other titles from a diverse range of developers.
+In recent decades, Unreal Engine was used to create the popular game Fortnite, and many other titles from a diverse range of external developers.

+In the following years, Epic continued to expand its leadership team with hires like Nate Nanzer from Blizzard Entertainment to oversee competitive esports and Randy Gelber as Chief Strategy Officer.
+Veteran departures, including Cliff Bleszinski in 2012 and Rod Fergusson in 2014, marked the company’s shift toward live-service models and platform growth.
 By the early 2010s, it was clear that the industry was shifting towards a games-as-a-service (“GaaS”) and free-to-play (“FTP“) model.
 Epic sold a 40% stake to Tencent in exchange for their expertise on this transition.
 With the new capital injection, Epic embarked on a series of strategic changes: it made Unreal Engine 4 free, moved a few of its titles to an FTP model, launched the Unreal Marketplace, and cut its dependency on other publishers.

 Product

 In addition to flagship games like Fortnite, Epic provides an end-to-end digital ecosystem for developers and creators to build, distribute, and operate video games through the Unreal Engine, Epic Games Store, and Epic Online Services.
 Using a GaaS and FTP model for its products, Epic Games lowered the barrier to entry for creating and playing games.
-As more games are built with Unreal Engine and distributed through the Epic Games Store, developers, and gamers become further entrenched in Epic Games’ ecosystem.
+As more games are built with Unreal Engine and distributed through the Epic Games Store, developers and gamers become further entrenched in Epic Games’ ecosystem.

 Battle Royale: Up to 100 players land on an island and fight other players until no opponents remain.